eric-s-s/dice-tables/README.rst

 ------------------
 StrongDie takes a regular die and gives it an outsized strength. so StrongDie(Die(3), 2) would be one die that rolls double results for a D3.  it would roll.
-2, 4 or 6. the tuple_list for a weighted die would compare like this.
+2, 4 or 6. the all_events for a weighted die would compare like this.

 StrongDie(ModWeightedDie({1:1, 2:2}, -3), 5)